Customer Creation

 Local Wallet: Created when a customer can only be identified using merchant-specific identifiers (mcid) but cannot be matched to an enterprise identity.
 Local wallets can be shared across merchants that belong to the same merchant group, providing a consistent experience within that group.

 Local merchant wallets can be upgraded to enterprise wallets when additional identification is available.
-For details on how this process works, see the Enterprise Wallet Upgradation documentation.
+For details on how this process works,

 Identification Precedence